slovanos/EmailManager/README.md

 # Email Manager

-**It automatically checks your emails and drafts replies, storing them in the respective folder for your review.!**
+**Automatically check your emails, draft replies, and store them in the respective folder for your review!**

 ## Prerequisites
 To get started, ensure you have the following: